D-Sritha-D/Glomeruli_Classification/README.md

 # Glomeruli Classification Project

 ## Overview
-This project implements a deep learning solution for classifying glomeruli images into two categories: globally sclerotic and non-globally sclerotic.
-The model uses a fine-tuned ResNet50 architecture with custom top layers for improved performance on this specific medical imaging task.
+In this project, I implemented a deep learning solution to classify glomeruli images into two categories: globally sclerotic and non-globally sclerotic.
+I developed a fine-tuned ResNet50 architecture and added custom top layers to enhance the model's performance for this specific medical imaging task.
+I chose to work with ResNet because of it's high performance on medical image data and also it's ability to be more generalized.

 ## Approach

 ### Machine Learning Pipeline
-- **Base Architecture**: ResNet50 pre-trained on ImageNet
+- **Base Architecture**:
-- **Custom Modifications**:
-  - Enhanced preprocessing layer
-  - Fine-tuning strategy with frozen early layers
-  - Dual dense block structure with residual connections
-  - Dropout layers for regularization
-  - L2 regularization on dense layers
-  - Batch normalization for improved training stability
+The model is built using ResNet50 as its foundational architecture, leveraging pre-trained ImageNet weights to capture essential visual features efficiently.
+Transfer learning is implemented by freezing the initial layers of ResNet50, ensuring that the foundational features are retained, while fine-tuning the last 30 layers to adapt specifically to the task at hand.
+On top of the base model, additional custom layers are incorporated, including dense layers with dropout and batch normalization, which help reduce overfitting and improve generalization.
+For classification, the model outputs a binary prediction with softmax activation, using the Adam optimizer with categorical crossentropy loss for effective learning and convergence.

 ### Data Preprocessing
-1. **Image Processing**:
-   - Resizing to 224x224 pixels
-   - RGB conversion
-   - Normalization (pixel values scaled to [0,1])
-   - ResNet50 specific preprocessing
-2. **Augmentation Techniques**:
-   - Implemented via custom data generator
-   - Real-time batch processing
-   - Memory-efficient data handling
+This code sets up a data generator for image classification of glomeruli images, designed to feed batches of data into a deep learning model efficiently.
+It begins by initializing key parameters such as batch size, image dimensions, and whether to shuffle the data, then calculates the number of batches needed based on the dataset size.
+During data retrieval, the code loads images from a specified directory, resizes them to the target input dimensions, and normalizes their pixel values.
+It also prepares labels in a one-hot encoded format, ensuring the data is in a format compatible with the model's requirements.
+Finally, it includes functionality to shuffle the data at the end of each epoch, promoting a more robust and varied training process.

+### Model Training
+In training, several techniques are applied to optimize model performance and stability.
+Model checkpointing is used to save the best-performing version throughout the training process.
+To improve learning efficiency, learning rate reduction is employed whenever performance plateaus, allowing the model to make finer adjustments.
+Additionally, early stopping helps prevent overfitting by ceasing training once improvements level off.
+Training history, including both accuracy and loss metrics, is documented and saved to support analysis and evaluation of the model’s performance on training and validation datasets.

 ### Dataset Division
 - Training set: 70%